[skip navigation]

 First Percentages

 If the level has an assigned name, the first percentage is for this "name" component.
-A first percentage followed by a term symbol represents the largest component in the eigenvector of a level having no assigned name, the configuration and ancestry for this component being shown under "Configuration."
+A first percentage followed by a term symbol represents the largest component in the eigenvector of a level having no assigned term name or named differently for bookkeeping purposes.
+The configuration and ancestry for this component are shown under "Configuration."

 Second Percentage from Same Eigenvector as First Percentage